wp-plugins/just-writing/readme.txt

 == Description ==

+Note: Just Writing currently does not support WordPress 4.1's new DFWM, you may install it but no features will be active until a future release.

 Distraction Free Writing Mode (DFWM) is a great way to focus on writing text, but have you ever found yourself wanting to do a bit more with it?
 How about spell check, or change the paragraph style without dropping back to the standard post edit mode?
 Now you can get all the functionality of the standard mode tools in DFWM!

 But maybe you think there are too many buttons in DFWM, no problem you can get rid of pretty much all of them!